mastere32/Training-Tesseract/task.md

 #### 1. Film Database

 -   **Design a Detailed Film Database:** Integrate a MariaDB database within the Yii2 framework to store extensive details about films, including titles, directors, actors, release dates, duration, genres, and ratings.
--   **External Data Integration:** Fetch additional movie data from the OMDB API to enrich our database offerings.
+-   **External Data Integration:** Fetch additional movie data from the OMDB API to enrich our database imformation.
 -   **Administrative Access:** Develop an administrative interface to simplify the process of adding new movies to the database.

 #### 2. User Engagement Features